Dummk0pf/Dream-Ride/README.md

-## Getting Started
+## Project Description

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+This is a project to simulate a rental business, it contains interfaces for both admin and users, This is a project done to apply OOP Concepts

 ## Folder Structure